Digital marketing: does car dealer SEO matter?

 SEO testing should be part of your plan, too.
 Have a plan to measure and evaluate the organic search results of any change to a page.

 Create an action plan with goals

-Now that your automotive SEO company has a quick audit completed, the next step is to create a plan for you.
+Now that your car dealer SEO company has a quick audit completed, the next step is to create a plan for you.
 And of course, any good SEO plan should include measurable goals.

 Review your business goals and decide what you want to accomplish using car dealer digital services.
 Determine specific goals, whether it’s growing overall sales or focusing on particular product categories or pages.